Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 This article shows you how to create a VNet with a Point-to-Site connection in the classic deployment model using the Azure portal.
+This configuration uses certificates to authenticate the connecting client.
 You can also create this configuration using a different deployment tool or deployment model by selecting a different option from the following list:

-A Point-to-Site (P2S) configuration lets you create a secure connection from an individual client computer to a virtual network.
-Point-to-Site connections are useful when you want to connect to your VNet from a remote location, such as from home or a conference, or when you only have a few clients that need to connect to a virtual network.
-The P2S VPN connection is initiated from the client computer using the native Windows VPN client.
-Connecting clients use certificates to authenticate.
+A Point-to-Site (P2S) VPN gateway lets you create a secure connection to your virtual network from an individual client computer.
+Point-to-Site VPN connections are useful when you want to connect to your VNet from a remote location, such when you are telecommuting from home or a conference.
+A P2S VPN is also a useful solution to use instead of a Site-to-Site VPN when you have only a few clients that need to connect to a VNet.
+A P2S VPN connection is established by starting it from the client computer.

 - A Dynamic VPN gateway.

-- The public key (.cer file) for a root certificate, uploaded to Azure.
+- The public key (.cer file) for a root certificate, which is uploaded to Azure.
 This is considered a trusted certificate and is used for authentication.

 - A client certificate generated from the root certificate, and installed on each client computer that will connect.
 This certificate is used for client authentication.